csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Andal & Tibayan - 3D Video Conference Parts 1 and 2
 - [**Documentation Part 1**](https://github.com/user-attachments/files/29290509/3D.Video.Conference.Part.1.-.Andal.Tibayan.pdf?raw=true)
 - [**Documentation Part 2**](https://github.com/user-attachments/files/29290534/3D.Video.Conference.Part.2.-.Andal.Tibayan.pdf?raw=true)
-- **Abstract**: "3D Video Conferencing is a program designed to utilize two DirectShow compatible web cameras to create a more "immersive" and 3D experience for the party participating in a video conference.
+- **Abstract**: 3D Video Conferencing is a program designed to utilize two DirectShow compatible web cameras to create a more "immersive" and 3D experience for the party participating in a video conference.
 The frames from each of the web cameras rapidly interleaving are outputted to the user's screen.
-Using eDimensional's LCD (Liquid Crystal Display) shutter glasses, the interleaving frames create the illusion of 3D."
+Using eDimensional's LCD (Liquid Crystal Display) shutter glasses, the interleaving frames create the illusion of 3D.

 ## Austin Richards - A Tour of Cryptography

 - [**Documentation**](https://github.com/user-attachments/files/29290746/A.Tour.of.Cryptography.-.Austin.Richards.pdf?raw=true)
-- **Abstract**: "Block Ciphers allow the output result to be approximately the same size as the message, rounded up (like a ceiling function) to the nearest whole block.
+- **Abstract**: Block Ciphers allow the output result to be approximately the same size as the message, rounded up (like a ceiling function) to the nearest whole block.
 The current trend in block sizes tend to be about 64 bits, with the forecast of increasing this to 128 bits.
-Block Ciphers tend to operate at a reasonable speed, yet offer reasonable protection at the same time."
+Block Ciphers tend to operate at a reasonable speed, yet offer reasonable protection at the same time.

 ## Christopher Corbett - Analysis and Design